 The length of submission should be between 6000 and 9000 words (double-spaced) and must be primarily in the English language and prepared for anonymous evaluation.
 If possible, papers should follow the format for documentation as set out in The Journal of Modern Greek Studies.
 The subject matter of submissions must deal wholly or in part with the post-Byzantine Greek world -- including Greek diasporas.

-For future submissions, send one pdf of the author’s cover sheet (with name, title of essay, email address and regular mailing address) and another pdf with the anonymous essay to [email protected] by 31 July, 2017.
+For future submissions, send one pdf of the author’s cover sheet (with name, title of essay, email address and regular mailing address) and another pdf with the anonymous essay to [email protected]

 The committee charged with reviewing submissions and deciding the prize winner will be selected by the MGSA Graduate Studies Committee and will include representatives from multiple disciplines and with the participation of the Editor, or an Associate Editor, of the Journal of Modern Greek Studies.
 It is our expectation that the winning submission will be published in the Journal of Modern Greek Studies, but only after it has successfully passed the journal's peer review process.
 Other entries that receive honorable mention will also be proposed for the Journal of Modern Greek Studies peer review.